Documentation

 The matching classes list displays all classes that match.
 It is separated into up to three sections:

-- Matching history: classes found in the history of last used classes.
+• History matches: classes found in the history of last used classes.
 If the search field is empty, the complete history is displayed.
-To delete a class from the history, select it and press the Delete key or right-click on it an select Delete from the popup menu.
+To delete a class from the history, select it and press the Delete key or right-click on it and select Delete from the popup menu.

 The Is Container check box allows you to specify whether a bean is a container or not.